 1. Did Old Testament prophets predict that God would make a new covenant with his people?
-Jer.
-31:31-34.
+Jeremiah 31:31-34.
 Would this be an everlasting covenant?
-Jer.
-32:38-40; Ezek.
-16:60-62; 37:26; Isa.
-55:3.
+Jeremiah 32:38-40; Ezekiel 16:60-62; 37:26; Isaiah 55:3.

 The prophets predicted a new covenant between God and humans — a new basis of relationship.
 The fact that a new covenant would be made implies two things about the covenant made at Sinai: 1) The Sinai covenant was temporary, serving a temporary purpose, and 2) it was not complete for God’s ultimate plan and purpose.
 The new covenant, unlike the one made at Sinai, will last forever.
 It is designed for eternal life.
-“If there had been nothing wrong with that first covenant, no place would have been sought for another" (Heb.
-8:7).
+“If there had been nothing wrong with that first covenant, no place would have been sought for another” (Hebrews 8:7).

 What was wrong with the first covenant?
 “God found fault with the people” (verse 8).
 God foretold this to Moses: “These people will soon prostitute themselves to the foreign gods of the land they are entering.
 They will forsake me and break the covenant I made with them.
-On that day I will become angry with them and forsake them" (Deut.
-31:16-18).
+And in that day I will become angry with them and forsake them” (Deuteronomy 31:16-18).
 The people were unable to obey the laws — and since the blessings were conditioned on the Israelites’ obedience, the covenant was limited.

 2. Will God make his special servant to be a covenant for his people?
-Isa.
-42:1-7; 49:7-9.
+Isaiah 42:1-7; 49:7-9.

 Isaiah used poetry and symbolism to describe a special servant of God.
 This symbolism was fulfilled by Jesus Christ.
 Matthew 12:17-21 says that Jesus fulfilled Isaiah 42:1-4, and in Luke 4:18-21, Jesus says that he was fulfilling Isaiah 42:7.
 Acts 13:47 says that Jesus is the “light for the Gentiles.”

 The Messiah-Servant was the covenant — he was the basis of the relationship between God and his people.
 It is only through Jesus Christ that we can have an eternal relationship with God.
 “The Redeemer will come to Zion,” Isaiah 59:20 predicts, “to those in Jacob who repent of their sins.”
 God will make a covenant with these repentant people.
 His Spirit will be upon them, and his words will remain in them (verse 21).
 This is the new covenant.

 3. Who is the mediator of the new covenant?
-Heb.
-9:15; 12:24.
+Hebrews 9:15; 12:24.
 Has the new covenant been established?
-Heb.
-8:6.
+Hebrews 8:6.
 Is it already being administered?
-2 Cor.
-3:6.
+2 Corinthians 3:6.

 4. The old covenant was ratified with blood.
 What is the blood of the new covenant?
-Matt.
-26:28; Mark 14:24; Heb.
-10:29.
+Matthew 26:28; Mark 14:24; Hebrews 10:29.
 How do we show that we accept the new covenant?
-Luke 22:20; 1 Cor.
-11:25.
+Luke 22:20; 1 Corinthians 11:25.

-Christians have a relationship with God, and that relationship is on the basis of the new covenant, not the old.
+Christians have a relationship with God, and our relationship is on the basis of the new covenant, not the old.
 In the new covenant, God gives some commands and makes some promises, and those promises have already begun to be fulfilled.
-The Holy Spirit is given to us not only to transform our hearts but also as a down payment of greater blessings to come (2 Cor.
-1:22).
+The Holy Spirit is given to us not only to transform our hearts but also as a down payment of greater blessings to come (2 Corinthians 1:22).
 Just as the old covenant was made before all the promises were delivered, so also the new covenant has been established before all its promises are completely given.

 The new covenant was ratified through the blood of Jesus Christ.
 Not only did his death pay for our sins, it also ended the old covenant and began the new.
 When we drink the wine in commemoration of Jesus’ death, we show our acceptance of the new covenant, including the forgiveness that is given because of his shed blood.

 Here we see the reason that Christians are not required to keep some of God’s laws — because God has declared some of them obsolete.
 Since God has grouped his laws into covenants, it is essential that we understand the covenants if we want to understand why some Old Testament laws no longer need to be kept.
 Much of the Old Testament is built on the old covenant, and much of the New Testament is about the new covenant.
 Although a covenant is not exactly the same as a testament, the concepts are so closely related that a single Greek word is used for both.
 (For a more detailed study of Hebrews 8, click here.)

 6. What kind of regulations did the old covenant have?
-Heb.
-9:1-4.
+Hebrews 9:1-4.
 Were the stone tablets part of the covenant regulations?
 Verse 4.
 How often did the high priest enter the holiest place in the tabernacle?
 Verse 7.
 What did he have to do before he entered?
 Same verse.

 The high priest entered only once a year, on the Day of Atonement.
 Before he entered, he had to offer special sacrifices and perform ritual washings.
 These are described in Leviticus 16.

 7. What did the rituals indicate?
-Heb.
-9:9.
+Hebrews 9:9.
 Were the external regulations temporary?
 Verse 10.
 Is Jesus Christ the high priest of better things?
 Verse 11.
 Are those better things already here?
 Same verse.

 Those external regulations were temporary, required only until Jesus Christ brought “the new order.”
-That’s because with Christ’s new order, people’s hearts are being cleansed, consciences are being cleared, sins are being forgiven, and people have access to God through Jesus Christ (verses 14-15).
+That’s because with Christ’s new covenant, people’s hearts are being cleansed, consciences are being cleared, sins are forgiven, and people have access to God through Jesus Christ (verses 14-15).
 There is a new basis for relationship with God.
 (For a more detailed study of Hebrews 9, click here.)

 10. Have we come to a place like Mt.
 Sinai?
-Heb.
-12:18-19.
+Hebrews 12:18-19.
 Where have we come?
 Verses 22-24.